paragparatkr/Skrill_WCO_MobileSample_Android/README.md

-Sample Android project aiming to provide guidelines for Skrill Checkout integration.
+Sample Android project aiming to provide guidelines for Skrill Payment Method integration.

 ## Overview
 On June 30, the US bank Chase stops supporting in-process webview traffic.
 This topic raises the need for updated Skrill Checkout integration